 Our team of experienced trial attorneys can handle all aspects of your automobile accident claim.
 We are often able to resolve your claim without a lawsuit but have the experience and resources to do what is necessary, including taking your case to trial, to get you fair compensation for your damages.

-can change quickly, and these claims can be challenging.
-Therefore it is important to document the location and cause of your injuries with photographs taken as quickly as possible following your injury.
+It is important to document the location and cause of your injuries with photographs taken as quickly as possible following your injury.
 It is also important to make a report of the injury to the property owner and gather the names and contact information of any witnesses to your injury or the condition that caused it.
 Talking to an experienced attorney can help you determine your rights and the proper steps to take to protect your claim.

 Injuries Caused by Dogs & Other Animals

 Dogs and other animals cause injuries to approximately five million people each year in the U.S. Many dog bite injuries require medical attention and/or hospitalization.
 The owner, harborer, and keeper of a dog bear responsibility for any damages caused by the dog.
 In certain situations, the dog’s owner can be held responsible for twice the total damages caused.
 Our lawyers have successfully sought recovery for many victims of animal-caused injuries, including dogs, but also caused by cats, horses and cows, among others.

 While injuries from vaccines are extremely rare, both children and adults can occasionally experience serious harm either dur to a reaction to the vaccinie or the manner in which the vaccination was administered (known as SIRVA).
 If you believe that you have suffered from a reaction from a vaccination, our experienced vaccine attorneys can help you determine whether you have a claim for compensation under a federal program for injured persons.
 You may be able to recover your out of pocket expenses, lost wages and pain and suffering.